cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 #### The Node NLP Server

-In the node-nlp-server folder execute the following command to start the CULT NLP Server serving via port 8081.
+Execute the following command to start the CULT NLP Server serving via port 8081.

 ```sh
 npm i